 - Certain categories of employees, such as air traffic controllers, law enforcement officers and firefighters, pay an additional half percent of salary toward the civil service portion of their benefits but receive enhanced benefits, as explained below.

 Note: Higher contributions and enhanced benefits also apply to members of Congress first taking office, and most congressional staff members first hired, before 2013.
-Those hired in that year and after fall under standard rules.
+Those taking office/hired in that year and after fall under standard rules.